Validation in Blazor DataGrid

 }

-You can use the Validator property to show a validation message for a field in the dialog template, even if that field is not present in the Grid columns.
-In the following example, the validation message for ShipAddress is displayed in the dialog template, even though the ShipAddress field is not defined as a Grid column.
+In this configuration, the validation message for ShipAddress is displayed in the dialog template, although the ShipAddress field is not defined as a Grid column.

 Validation messages for fields not defined in the Grid columns will appear as a validation summary at the top of the dialog edit form.